ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ### Narrative:

 We've learned how to use async methods to run our test, it is now time for us to learn how to test React components that make API calls.
-Remember, in unit tests our react components should not hit an actual endpoint.
+Remember, in unit tests our React components should not hit an actual endpoint.
 This is because hitting a real endpoint can be a slow process.
-Also, if we're using a third party API, they might not appreacite us overloading their servers with requests.
+Also, if we're using a third-party API, they might not appreciate us overloading their servers with requests.
 Instead we should mimic an API call that returns a mock response.

 Fortunately for us, we can mock an API call using the `jest.fn()` method to see if our component that calls the API is working as expected.